Ask the Advocate: How Do You Stay Motivated with Parkinson's?

 "I stay motivated by having gratitude.
 When I find myself getting somber about having Parkinson’s, I am reminded of how grateful I am to have the love and support of my family and the knowledge that my situation could be much worse.

-Perhaps Micheal J. Fox said it best in his most recent book, that with gratitude, optimism becomes sustainable.
+Perhaps Michael J. Fox said it best in his most recent book, that with gratitude, optimism becomes sustainable.
 I try hard to not be disabled in spirit, and I try not to focus on what I can’t do.
 Rather, I celebrate what I can do." – John Bennett

 Utilizing educational resources